punchagan/playo-find-venue/README.md

 An app to find good PlayO venues in convenient locations

-Currently only works for Bangalore
+Currently only works for Bangalore+Badminton

 ## License